The 6888th Central Postal Directory Battalion

 For the 6888th Central Postal Directory Battalion, the next location was Rouen, France.
 They landed at Le Havre in early June.
 On their trip inland to Rouen, they were shocked by the scenes of destruction, seeing firsthand the toll the war had taken on towns and countryside.

-The townspeople of Rouen welcomed them warmly, but the WAC military police discovered one problem.
+The townspeople of Rouen welcomed them warmly, but the Women’s Army Corps (WAC) military police discovered one problem.
 Since the war was winding down, soldiers were being released.
 The news that women were arriving in Rouen brought an influx of soldiers.
 Because WAC military police were denied guns, they developed another way to protect the 6888th.
 They trained in jujitsu (martial arts) to keep out unwanted visitors.

 The 6888th to Paris

 After Rouen, the battalion moved to Paris where they were delighted to be in their first decent quarters since arriving in Europe.
-They were housed at the Hôtel États-Unis and treated well, so it was with some sadness that the government began sending sections of the battalion home.
+They were housed at the Hôtel États-Unis and treated well.
+It was with some sadness that the government began sending sections of the battalion home.
 Major Adams retained some members to help with the mail.
 They supplemented with some of the locals, all of whom were eager for work.

 Active Support of Education